hackberrydev/middleman-website/source/2020-02-22-validate-your-yaml-files.html.md

 - How can we be notified when the Sidekiq service or any other systemd service fails to start?

-As the first line of defence, we decided to implement a simple script to validate if `sidekiq.yml` is a valid YAML file and to run the script as part of our Continuous Integration pipeline.
+As the first line of defence, we decided to implement a simple script to check if `sidekiq.yml` is a valid YAML file and to run the script as part of our Continuous Integration pipeline.

 After a few minutes, we had a working version of the script: